-Statement No. 87, "Leases", establishes accounting and financial reporting of leases.
-It requires the recognition of certain lease assets and liabilities for leases that were previously classified as operating leases.
-For leases with terms in-excess of 12 months, the Statement requires the leases to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+Statement No. 87, "Leases", the objective of which is to is to improve accounting and financial reporting for leases by governments.
+This Statement requires a lessee to recognize a lease liability and an intangible right-to-use lease asset, and a lessor to recognize a lease receivable and a deferred inflow of resources.
+The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2021 as amended by Statement No. 95.